-Ryver offers an unlimited file storage, but they don’t specify the file upload size.
+Ryver offers unlimited file storage, but they don’t specify the file upload size.
 We’ve experimented with it and it turned out 200MB is the maximum file size you can upload.
 (In 2018, when we first wrote this article, it was 300MB).
 Ryver has a built-in integration with Google Drive, Box, DropBox, for you to upload multiple files.
 If you don’t use these apps to store your files, you’ll still see the cloud storage options every time you choose to upload a file.

-Slack Free plan lets you store up to 5GB (for the entire team) while Standard plan allows up to 10GB per member and Plus – up to 20GB per team member.
+Slack Free plan lets you store up to 5GB (for the entire team) while Pro plan allows up to 10GB per member and Business+ up to 20GB per team member.
 The maximum file size that you can upload to Slack is 1GB.

 Ryver vs Slack notifications

 The amount of information people share via team communication tools could become overwhelming at times.
 Therefore, the app you use should be smart enough to keep you away from the unwanted notifications.

 In Ryver, you can manage notifications on both conversation and app levels.
 It’s also possible to control email notifications, setup do not disturb mode and choose the specific sound for alerts.
 We haven’t found keyword notifications available in Ryver.
 What’s nice though, is the Notifications menu where you can view all of the updates in a single place.
 It’s where you go if you’d like to quickly get up to date with all the missed messages.